Give a project plan presentation (expert senior-level tips)

-At its core, a communication plan is a tool/technique to avoid plenty of understanding you will anyway meet.
-Every person lives in their own reality.
-The task of every project manager or lead is to arrange realities of investors with those of your team members.
-If you do so correctly, you will not spend time resolving conflicts, meeting unrealized expectations, and discovering new project plan gaps at each team briefing.
+A communication plan is a tool/technique to avoid plenty of misunderstandings you will meet.
+Every person lives in their reality.
+Every project manager’s task is presenting the project plan and arranging the investors’ realities with the team members’ world.
+If you do so correctly, you will not spend time resolving conflicts, meeting unrealized expectations, and discovering new project plan gaps at each team call.

 Traps When Presenting a Project Plan